 The idea of using progesterone to interrupt a medication abortion was unproven last session when this bill was introduced, and now, additionally, there is evidence showing that this protocol could pose a serious danger to patients.
 Medication abortion is induced with a combination of two medications – and we know it is a safe and effective way of ending a pregnancy through 10 weeks, based rigorous scientific research and over 20 years of use in this country.

 Additional background, from NPR: https://www.npr.org/sections/health-shots/2019/12/05/785262221/safety-problems-lead-to-early-end-for-study-of-abortion-pill-reversal

+Researchers from the University of California, Davis, were investigating claims that the hormone progesterone can stop a medication-based abortion after a patient has completed the first part of the two-step process.
 For the study, the researchers aimed to enroll 40 women who were scheduled to have surgical abortions.
 Before their surgical procedures, the women received mifepristone, the first pill in the two-medication regimen that’s used for medical abortions.
 The women were then randomly assigned to receive either a placebo or progesterone, which advocates claim can block the effects of mifepristone.

 But researchers stopped the study in July, 2019, after only 12 women had enrolled.
 Three of the women required ambulance transport to a hospital for treatment of severe vaginal bleeding.
 The researchers decided the risk to women of participation was too great to continue with the study.
 The study was unable to show what, if any, effectiveness progesterone has in reversing a medical abortion.